kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 {% katex(block=true) %}
 n_{layers} \cdot 2 \cdot {d_{model}}^2\cdot 2
 {% end %}

+> todo update this math to account for parallelism

 To compute just \\(k\\) we multiply \\(t_e\\) by \\(W_k\\), which takes \\(2 \cdot {d_{model}}^2\\) flops, as the computation for a matrix-vector multiplication is \\(2mn\\) given \\(A \in \mathbb{R}^{m\times n}, b \in \mathbb{R}^{n}\\).
 We have another factor of two as we do \\(k\\) and \\(v\\) and then a factor of \\(n_{layers}\\).